Home » Grain-Free Dog Food Q & A’s

 The clinical signs of heart disease include: noticing that your dog is slowing down, having less tolerance to exercise, more rapid breathing, coughing, weakness, and collapse episodes.
 Routine physical examinations with your primary care veterinarian can also help find underlying cardiac issues if signs of a heart murmur, other abnormal heart sounds, or an irregular heart rhythm are present.
 If signs of heart disease are noted and are related to nutritional issues, we have found some dogs will have a reversal of their cardiac changes with adjustments in the diet and taurine supplementation.

 In a well-balanced diet that is well absorbed, these supplements should not need to be added to dog food.

-There is not a specific supplement that we recommend but we would suggest that it is a supplement that is certified by Consumer Lab which is an independent group that tests supplements.
+There is not a specific supplement that we recommend, but we would suggest that it is a supplement that is certified by Consumer Lab, which is an independent group that tests supplements.